 The hectic nature of our lives makes it easy to get stressed out both mentally and physically.
 And while yoga studios and group fitness classes promise to bring stress relief, lots of us roll our eyes thinking, “Who really has time for that?!”

-As a certified personal trainer for Physicians Neck & Back Center (PNBC), I strongly urge you to make time to exercise.
+As a certified personal trainer for TRIA Neck and Back Strengthening Program, formerly known as the Physicians Neck and Back Center (PNBC), I strongly urge you to make time to exercise.
 Motion is lotion for your body.
 And in the long run, it will protect you from experiencing chronic pain.
 But I also understand how busy life can be.
 And because of that, I’m a huge proponent of progressive muscle relaxation, too.

 What is progressive muscle relaxation?